thepersonclass/pizzadelivery/README.md

 # pizzadelivery
-Pizza delivery App that integrates with Stripe and Mailgun
+Pizza delivery App that integrates with Mailgun

+Please import the postman collection and environment which will explain usage